 UK Government is failing to close the 'policy gap'

-Youth activist Daze Aghaji and Skipsea resident Peter Garforth instructed Hausfeld to take action to hold the Government to account for its failures to adopt adequate policies to combat climate change.
+Youth activist Daze Aghaji and Skipsea resident Peter Garforth instructed Hausfeld to take action to hold the Government to account for its failures to adopt adequate policies to combat climate change and on 25 May 2022 the Court granted permission for them to bring a Judicial Review in relation to the Government's carbon budgets - the first solely focused on individual claimants.

 The Government’s legal commitments in respect of emissions reductions